aj0911/BuyMarket/readme.md

 ## Installation

 Install buyMarket with npm
-Also, You can check the website on the link [buymarket.cyclic.app]()
+Also, You can check the website on the link [https://buymarket.cyclic.app]()

 ```bash
   npm install